jlayt/ArkMatrix/README.md

 Part of the Archaeological Recording Kit by L-P : Archaeology
 <http://ark.lparchaeology.com>

+NOTE: Primary development occurs on GitLab at <https://gitlab.com/arklab/ArkMatrix>.
+This repo is mirrored on GitHub for legacy links only.

 ## Features

 The following features are currently supported by the command line tool and library: